Thick hyperbolic 3-manifolds with bounded rank: Short carrier graphs

 We first prove Proposition \ref{no barriers implies} in a special case.
-We say $M$ is $(K,L)$-\emph{exceptional} if there is a $(K,L)$-product region $V\subset M$ such that both components of $M\setminus int(V)$ are either (possibly trivial) compression bodies with missing interior boundary or twisted interval bundles over non-orientable surfaces.
-Note that if all barriers of $(K,L)$-product regions are peripheral, then it cannot be that both components of $M\setminus int(V)$ are twisted interval bundles, so we are really prohibiting the cases where either both components are compression bodies, or one is a compression body and the other is a twisted interval bundle.
+We say $M$ is $(K,L)$-\emph{exceptional} if there is a $(K,L)$-product region $V\subset M$ such that each component of $M\setminus int(V)$ is either a (possibly trivial) compression body with missing interior boundary or a twisted interval bundle over a non-orientable surfaces.
+Note that if $M$ is exceptional and all barriers of the associated $V$ are peripheral, then it cannot be that both components of $M\setminus int(V)$ are twisted interval bundles, so in this case either both components are compression bodies, or one is a compression body and the other is a twisted interval bundle.